-A stock buyback is when a company repurchases its own stock, typically cancelling it after the repurchase.
-This effectively reduces the company’s shares outstanding, making the company’s market capitalization smaller for any given stock price.
+A stock buyback, or share repurchase, is when a company repurchases its own stock, reducing the total number of shares outstanding.
 In effect, buybacks “re-slice the pie” of profits into fewer slices, giving more to remaining investors.

-A stock buyback is one of four major ways a company can use its cash, including investing in the operations, buying another company and paying out the money as a dividend to investors.
+A stock buyback is one of the major ways a company can use its cash, including investing in the operations, paying off debt, buying another company and paying out the money as a dividend to investors.

 To undertake a stock buyback, a company typically announces a “repurchase authorization,” which details the size of the repurchase, either in terms of the number of shares it might buy, a percentage of its stock or, most typically, a dollar amount.
 A company may use its own cash or borrow cash to repurchase stock, though the latter is usually riskier.